-- The pupils must complete Year 13. - The pupils must pass 5 GCSE or IGCSE courses with grades: (A \, A, B, C, D) or (3 to 9). - These 5 courses must include: - ✓ Mathematics - ✓ One of the science subjects (Physics, Chemistry, Biology) or Combined Science Subject - ✓ One of the following two English subjects: either (English Language) or (English literature). - Pupils must pass two (2) subjects in GCE Advanced Level in one of the success grades scales: (A \, A, B, C, D) or equivalent grades - Arab pupils must successfully pass the MOE Arabic Language in Y10, Y11 and Y12 /Y13 and obtain a minimum average of 60% per subject. - Muslim pupils Arabs & Non-Arabs must successfully pass the MOE Islamic Education in Y10, Y11 and Y12 /Y13 and obtain a minimum average of 60% per subject. - I/GCSE or AL Islamic Education and Arabic Language are not counted in both levels.
+- Pupils must complete the 12th grade or equivalent Year 13: - Pupils must pass achieve grade level 3 to 9 in five I/ GCSEs - These 5 courses must include: - ✓ Mathematics - ✓ One of the science subjects (Physics, Chemistry, Biology) or Trilogy Combined Science; - ✓ One of the following: either English Language or English Literature. - Pupils must pass two (2) subjects in GCE Advanced Subsidiary Level or 1 Advanced Level in one of the success grades scales: (A, A, B, C, D, E) equivalent grades. - Arab pupils must successfully pass MOE Arabic Language in Year 10, Year 11 and Year 12/Year 13 and obtain a minimum average of 60% per subject. - Muslim pupils, Arabs & Non-Arabs, must successfully pass MOE Islamic Education in Year 10, Year 11 and Year 12/Year 13 and obtain a minimum average of 60% per subject. - Neither IGSCE or A level Islamic Education or Arabic Language count for equivalency.